Frequently Asked Questions:

 1. Information on the Mattress Recycling Council

-The Mattress Recycling Council (MRC) is a nonprofit organization formed by the mattress industry in the U.S to operate recycling programs in those states that have enacted mattress recycling laws.
-The program is currently running in Connecticut, California and Rhode Island.
-Each state’s program is funded by a recycling fee that is collected when a mattress or box spring is sold.
-More than 1.5 million mattresses are recycled by MRC annually.
+The Mattress Recycling Council (MRC) is a nonprofit organization formed by the mattress industry in the U.S. to operate recycling programs in those states that have enacted mattress recycling laws including Connecticut, California, Oregon and Rhode Island.
+Each state’s program is funded by a recycling fee that is collected when a mattress or foundation is sold.
+More than 1.7 million mattresses are recycled by MRC annually.

 These laws fund and encourage mattress recycling, divert discarded mattresses from landfills and reduce illegal mattress dumping.
 MRC contracts with third parties for the collection, transportation and recycling of discarded mattresses and funds this activity through a recycling fee collected on all sales of included products to end users in these states.